 Sexual assault is any type of sexual contact or behavior that occurs without the explicit consent of the recipient.
 It includes sexual intercourse or sexual contact achieved by the use or threat of force or coercion, where an individual does not consent to the sexual act, or where an individual is incapacitated and thus incapable of consent.

-Sexual penetration without consent (e.g., rape).
-Any penetration of the sex organs or anus of another person when consent is not present; any penetration of the mouth of another person with a sex organ when consent is not present; or performing oral sex on another person when consent is not present.
+Sexual penetration without consent.
+Rape or any penetration of the sex organs or anus of another person when consent is not present; any penetration of the mouth of another person with a sex organ when consent is not present; or performing oral sex on another person when consent is not present.
 This includes penetration or intrusion, however slight, of the sex organs or anus of another person by an object or any part of the body.

-Sexual contact without consent (e.g., fondling).
-Knowingly touching or fondling a person’s genitals, breasts, thighs, groin, or buttocks, or knowingly touching a person with one’s own genitals, breasts, or buttocks, when consent is not present.
+Sexual contact without consent.
+Fondling or knowingly touching or fondling a person’s genitals, breasts, thighs, groin, or buttocks, or knowingly touching a person with one’s own genitals, breasts, or buttocks, when consent is not present.
 This includes contact done directly or indirectly through clothing, bodily fluids, or with an object.
 It also includes causing or inducing a person, when consent is not present, to similarly touch or fondle oneself or someone else.

 Statutory rape.
 Sexual intercourse with a person who is under the statutory age of consent under the applicable law of the State in the Federated States of Micronesia in which the incident occurred.